paulremo/NRPMHandbook/02_NRPMHandbook/methods/handbook/model_development_basic_concept.md

 -   Statistical base failure rates with multiplicative factors derived from the Physics of Failure

-The first approach, using Bayesian updating, uses Physics of Failure considerations to derive a prior reliability estimate, which is then updated using statistical data in order to reduce model uncertainty and to derive more realistic results.
+The first approach, using Bayesian updating, uses Physics of Failure considerations to derive a prior reliability estimate, which is then updated using statistical data in order to reduce {term}`model uncertainty <Model uncertainty>` and to derive more realistic results.
 Bayesian methods for model updating are discussed more detail in {numref}`method_7` of this handbook.

 The second approach uses statistical methods in order to establish a fixed "base failure rate" for a certain item or family of items, and the Physics of Failure is then used to determine acceleration factors depending on the considered design, its use conditions and the environment.
 Models based on this approach are provided e.g. in the FIDES guide {cite:t}`method-UTE-C80-811` , which is considered as a basis for EEE reliability prediction in this handbook ({numref}`sec_eee_handbook`), or in the NSWC handbook for Mechanical reliability prediction {cite:t}`method-NSWC-11` , see {numref}`sec_mech_handbook` for discussion.